hejtmy/two-worlds-analysis/Report/paper-results.md

 ### Improvement from the pre-switch block to the final block

-Looking at participants performance in the pre-switch block and the last block, we can deduce what margin of improvement is possible.
-We see that participants learning in the real world don't improve significantly more in number or errors *t*(21)=1.26, *p* = .223 but they are continuously imrpoving in distance performance *t*(21)=2.22, *p* = .037.
+Assuming the performance platoes around the 6the block, looking at participants performance in the pre-switch block and the last block we can deduce what margin of improvement is still possible.
+We see that participants learning in the real world no longer improve in error rate *t*(21)=1.26, *p* = .223, but they are continuously imrpoving in distance performance *t*(21)=2.22, *p* = .037.

 ### Something about pointing?